 - When someone sends you a request to add or "friend" you, how do you decide whether to accept or not?
 [Remind the girls that they should only accept requests from people they actually know.] - What are some things you should consider, when adding people to your social media platforms?
 [Remind the girls that accepting someone's request may mean that person can see anything you have posted in the past.
-Consider whether this is a person you want seeing and accessing that content regularly.] - How do you decide what you want to share on your social media platform?
-[Remind the girls that anything posted on the internet is very difficult or even impossible to take down, because it may always be searchable.
+Consider whether this is a person you want seeing and accessing that content regularly.] - •• When the girls that anything posted on the internet is very difficult or even impossible to take down, because it may always be searchable.
 When the girls are applying for university or future jobs, employers and admissions offices may look at their social media platforms, so the girls should not post anything they do not want to be publicly available online.] - How do you decide who to share it with?
 [Remind the girls that some content is only appropriate for their close friends and family, so they will need to choose wisely with whom they share their content.]